Jonathan Rawson and Bathsheba Tracy b. 1749

 Chancey Cable, 2nd great uncle on RootsMagic tree.

-Chancey was born April 1850 in Wisconsin, the 2nd son of Jonathan Cable and Eliza Frey.
-In 1870 his family lived on a farm in Pleasant Grove, Floyd County, Iowa.
-Chancey is in the local news papers in 1877, at the 4th of July celebration he won a race and played on the baseball team. chancey and older borther John owned a saloon in Greene, Iowa.
-In 1880 Chancey was in Chippewa, Wisconsin with John and sister, Sarah.
+In 1880 Chancey was in Chippewa, Wisconsin living in a boarding house with siblings John and Sarah.
 John and Chancey were Railroad Contractors.
 Sarah kept house with 35 boarders including Sarah’s husband Horace Towsley.
 On the 1880 census Chancey was a widow.
 If he ever married, it was for a very short time with no record yet of his wife and no known children.
-Chancey was in St. Paul, Minnesota in 1885.
+In 1885 Chancey was in St. Paul, Minnesota.
 His brother John was there too, married and soon to have a son he would name Chancey.

 By 1900 Chancey was further west in Sunshine, Colorado, on his own, a gold and silver miner.
 In 1910 he lived in Port Townsend, Washington on the northwest corner near Victoria and Vancouver, Canada.
-He owned a tugboat “New Era”.
-When Chancey died October 30, 1910 his probate named each of his siblings and his handwritten will left everything to his sister Sarah Cable Towsley.
+He owned a tugboat named “New Era”.
+When Chancey died on October 30, 1910 his probate named each of his siblings and his handwritten will left everything to his sister Sarah Cable Towsley.

 Will, listing Chancey’s siblings.